 Dunedin is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 36,545 people and ten constituent neighborhoods, Dunedin is the 83rd largest community in Florida.

 Dunedin is a decidedly white-collar city, with fully 86.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dunedin is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dunedin who work in office and administrative support (16.37%), sales jobs (15.87%), and management occupations (13.74%).

 Also of interest is that Dunedin has more people living here who work in computers and math than 95% of the places in the US.

 Dunedin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Dunedin is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.